 The foundation is to establish psychological safety, both company-wide, on a team level, and between managers and their direct reports.
 Once people feel that they are in a safe environment, they will be more inclined to start sharing their opinions openly.

-First of all, you want to set the stage so your people feel comfortable to give feedback.
-This foundation can be built upon:
+Ideally, you want managers to set the stage so people feel comfortable giving feedback.
+They can do this by:

 Acknowledging the hesitancy

 “I know everyone has blind spots that they are not aware of.
-Mistakes happen to everyone and I am not an exception.
-I’d like to hear feedback from you.
-It can be about anything related to my managerial skills or what I have done generally.”
+We all make mistakes and I am no exception.
+I’d like to hear feedback from you, whether it be about my managerial skills or work in general.”

-While giving feedback in a direct report, you can ask for additional feedback from the person whom you are receiving feedback from.
-This is an effective way to stimulate more feedback behaviour across the team.
+While giving feedback to a direct report, managers can also seize the opportunity to ask that person for feedback in return, showing that they are open to receiving tips themselves.
+Once again, this is an effective way to stimulate more feedback sharing across the team.

 Ask for examples

-Let’s presume you get feedback saying “your presentation of the project strategy is excellent”.
-Here are some follow-up questions you can ask.
+For example if someone receives feedback saying “your presentation of the project strategy is excellent”.
+Here are some follow-up questions:

-Can you give me some examples of the good points of the presentation?
+Can you share some examples of the good points of the presentation?